durrantlab/autogrow4/tutorial/TUTORIAL.md

 dictionaries.
 The outer dictionary uses the reaction's name as the key and the sub-dictionary containing all information about the reaction as the item.

-We provide a script to check Complimentary and Reaction libraries molecule libraries at: `/autogrow4/accessory_scripts/test_complimentary_mol_library.py`
+We provide a script to check complementary and Reaction libraries molecule libraries at: `/autogrow4/accessory_scripts/test_complementary_mol_library.py`

 A tutorial is provided in the Utility Scripts section of this document